Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Proof of Theorem

 which means that in each interval determined by the sequence $t_k$, the decrease of $W_d(t)$ is at least $c \eta$, which contradicts the fact that $W_d(t) \geq 0$.

 Therefore, our assumption is false, and we must have

 \end{proof}

-\begin{proof}{Proof of Theorem 2}
+\begin{proof}{Proof of Theorem~\ref{thm:asymptotic_optimality_occ}}

-Combining Proposition~\ref{prop:qd-to-zero} with the previously established convergence of the prefill occupancies \(x_i(t)\to x_i^\star\) and the fixed decode capacities in Lemma~\ref{lem:decode-cap-sat}, we conclude that the fluid occupancies converge to the LP-optimal point \( (x_i^\star, y_{m,i}^\star, y_{s,i}^\star)_{i\in[I]} \), and the corresponding per-GPU reward attains the LP optimum.
-This is the key ingredient in the proof of Theorem~2 (asymptotic optimality of the gate-and-route policy).
+Combining Proposition~\ref{prop:qd-to-zero} with the previously established convergence of the prefill occupancies $x_i(t)\to x_i^\star$ and the fixed decode capacities in Lemma~\ref{lem:decode-cap-sat}, the aggregate decode workload is stable and the decode buffer vanishes.
+Although the solo-first router need not reproduce the class-by-mode LP split $(y_{m,i}^\star, y_{s,i}^\star)$, it attains the same aggregate decode completion rate and hence the same fluid reward $R^\star$.
+Therefore the per-GPU reward under the gate-and-route policy converges to the LP optimum, which is the conclusion of Theorem~\ref{thm:asymptotic_optimality_occ}.

 \end{proof}